pkp/controlPublicFiles/readme.md

 ![Screenshot of plugin settings](screenshot.png)

-## Compatibility
-* OJS 3.2.x
-* OMP 3.2.x

 ## Installation

-You can install this plugin from the plugin gallery in OJS or OMP after upgrading to v3.2.
+Use the Plugin Gallery to install this plugin from within the application.